lukud/raccoon-/README.md

 raccoon stage protocol
 ```
 The stage argument is one of the follwing 12:
   - setup
   - index
-- *map*
+  - **map**
   - merge
   - prepvarcall
-- *varcall*
+  - **varcall**
   - varintegration
   - reindex
-- *remap*
+  - **remap**
   - remerge
   - correction

 The setup stage only needs to be run once at the very beginning.
-The remaining stages can be run iteratively, raccoon will automatically take care of rewiring the input for each iteration.
-By default, each stage will automatically call the following stages once it finishes, until a scattered stage is reacher (denoted in bold letters above).
+The remaining stages can be run iteratively, and raccoon will automatically take care of rewiring the input for each iteration.
+By default, each stage (except setup) will automatically call the following stages once it finishes, until a scattered stage is reached (denoted in bold letters above).
 This means that calling index will automatically call index and map.
-Calling map will call merge will call merge, prepvarcall and varcall.
+Calling map will call call merge, prepvarcall and varcall.
 Calling varintegration will call varintegration, reindex and remap.
-Calling remerge will call remerge, correction and subsequently index and map for *the following iteration*.
-If you want to call each stage manually for some reasone (e.g. an intermediate stage failed), this can be done by invocing the -p argument, like so:
+Calling remerge will call remerge, correction and subsequently index and map for **the following iteration**.
+If you want to call each stage manually for some reasone (e.g. an intermediate stage failed), this can be done by invoking the -p argument, like so:
 ```
 raccoon stage protocol -p
 ```

+### The protocol file

+The protocol file is an xml file setting various paramteres and paths.
+The `<ec_pipeline>` tags delimit the protocol.